pgdurand/Bioinformatics-UI-API/README.md

 This package is a library of UI components:

-* to display FeatureTable objects in appropriate table
+* to display Feature Table objects in appropriate table
-* to display SequenceInfo objects in appropriate viewer
+* to display Sequence Information objects in appropriate viewer
-* to display DNA/RNA/Protein Sequence objects in several viewers: text, graphic, HCA (protein only), etc.
+* to display DNA/RNA/Protein Sequence objects in several viewers: text, graphic, HCA (protein only), *etc.*
+* * to display BLAST result objects in an appropriate viewer

-In other words, this library is the appropriate friend of the [Bioinformatics Core library](https://github.com/pgdurand/Bioinformatics-Core-API).
+In other words, this library is the appropriate UI friend of the [Bioinformatics Core library](https://github.com/pgdurand/Bioinformatics-Core-API).

-Here is an example of use:
+Here is an example of use (more, below):

 ![DNA Sequence Viewer](doc/bioinformatics-ui-viewer.png)